Thoss24/rock-paper-scissors/README.md

 I will revisit this game at some point to add a Graphical User Interface with buttons and text to make playable from outside of the browser console and more visually appealing.

-## Update.
+## Update

 The game now has some basic HTML and CSS to make it playable from the page.

 The JavaScript was updated using DOM methods.
-The game can now be played by pressing buttons to choose rock paper or scissors, in addition to being able to reset the game with a rest button.
+The game can now be played by pressing buttons to choose rock paper or scissors, in addition to being able to reset the game with a reset button.

 I will likely return to this project at a later date to make it look much nicer.